aaryannagpal/Python-Tools-for-Research/Week 3/week3Notes.md

 Since the protein translation of the DNA only exist from 21 to 935 on the website, we translate from 20th index to 934th by writing ```translate[20:935]```.

 The protein file is opened on the editor and compared with the result we obtained.

+## Language Processing
+Project Gutenberg is one of the oldest repository of digitally converted books, which we will use to experiment on for this Case Study.

+### Some prerequisites
+We create a random string and count the number of unique words in that string.
+We use the method ```.split(' ')``` for spliting the words from the space character between them.
+We then count each word by making a dictionary and updating it as we loop through the list of words.

+The efficieny is increased when we convert the string to a common case, either lower or upper, and skip over the punctuation marks.
+We can skip over the punctuations by creating a list of them and for each element in the list, use ```text.replace(element, "")```.

+The *Counter* module can be used for the same task as well.
+We first ```from collections import Counter```and then write ```Counter(text.split(" "))```.
+On returning it, we receive the same result but faster.

+### Book reader function
+We now create book reader function, which takes the title of the book (the path) as an argument and returns it as a string